robbert-vdh/yabridge/ROADMAP.md

 # For a major release

-- Completely remove the now deprecated symlink-based installation method from yabridgectl.
 - Replace the use of `notify-send` for notifications with using `libdbus` directly.
 Most systems will have both available by default, but some less common distros split `notify-send` from the rest of the `libnotify` package.